 Originally built in 1976, the Titan Student Union (TSU) is a mainstay of the Cal State Fullerton campus.
 Most students—commuter or residential—pass by or through the building each day.
-In 2012, a student governing board led the charge to improve the aging campus hub, revealing that they had saved years of student body fees and could fund and oversee an expansion.
-Student representatives expressed two primary objectives: To connect students to each other, while connecting the building to the campus.
+The student governing board led the charge to improve the aging campus hub, revealing that they had saved years of student body fees and could fund and oversee an expansion.
+Student representatives expressed two primary objectives: to connect students to each other while connecting the building to the campus.

 Transparency in the building design serves a dual, maximizing daylight and a connection with the campus, while also reducing the need for energy consumption during the day.
 In addition, the new facade, sustainable features include a cool roof, high-performance glazing, solar shading, daylight sensors and a new HVAC system.